dhis2/dhis2-docs/src/developer/web-api/geo-json.md

 described in the next section.

 When run synchronously an import report is returned directly.
-The HTTP status code is either `OK` when at least 1 organisation unit was updated successful.
-Otherwise, the status code is `Conflict`.
+The HTTP status code is always `OK`, the `status` in the message payload indicates if all rows were imported successfully.
 The import counts statistics contained in the report give further information:

 * `imported`: number of organisation units that were successfully updated with a geometry that did not have one before for the updated property